Guy Héraud

 Guy Héraud (29 October 1920, in Avignon – 28 December 2003) was a French politician and lawyer.
-He was the candidate of the European Federalist Party in the 1974 French presidential election, where he won only 0.08% of the vote (exactly: 0.07539557%) and last place.
-His result remains the lowest score ever obtained by a candidate in any French presidential election.
+He was the candidate of the European Federalist Party in the 1974 French presidential election, where he won only 0.08% of the vote (19,255 votes nationwide) and last place.
+His result remains the lowest score ever obtained by a candidate in any French direct presidential election.